felixlopz/hubrise-test-task/content/apps/aquila/en/connect-hubrise.md

   description: Instructions on connecting Aquila with HubRise
 ---

-Connecting Aquila to HubRise requires the HubRise plugin to be enabled.
+Connecting Aquila to HubRise requires the HubRise plugin to be installed and enabled.

 ## Install the HubRise Plugin
 To install the HubRise plugin in Aquila, follow these steps: